sesamyab/docs/docs/news-widget/web-components/sesamy-content-container.md

 </html>
 ```

+## Passing custom attributes

+### Publisher content ID

+The ID of the content on the publisher side.
+It can be used to fetch data about the content from a [sesamy-content-data](/docs/news-widget/web-components/sesamy-content-data.md) web component with a matching ID.

+### Public

+By setting the public property the article will be unlocked for all users.

 ### Lock Modes

 There are two different flows for the displaying the locked content once the `sesamy-content-conainer` is unlocked: